 Insulation and Wiring - Rule #62 of home inspection: If a rodent *can* gnaw on a thing, it *will* gnaw on that thing.
 All rodents, including mice and rats, have four front teeth that never stop growing and must be worn down to keep them at a manageable size.
 If necessary, they’ll simply grind their teeth together to keep them at a manageable length, [...]

-Electrical Service Drops - Avoid a "Hot" Summer This electrical service drop contains a variety of defects: Both the utility splices are exposed at the "hot" legs of the service drop.
+Avoid a "hot" summer.
+This electrical service drop contains a variety of defects: Both the utility splices are exposed at the "hot" legs of the service drop.
 The exposed conductors could shock or kill a person or animal.
-A strong wind could blow the splices into each other, causing an electrical arc that would damage them and pose a fire [...]
+A strong wind could blow the splices into each other, causing an electrical arc that would damage them and pose a fire hazard to the house. [...]